top of page

 Help us help ALICE

 Equipped with this ALICE data, we can do even better to develop effective policies and track our progress toward reducing financial hardship in New Jersey.
-We have an opportunity to build on what was learned during the pandemic as ALICE continues to face economic uncertainty.

 Now, more than ever, we need action.
 Can we count on you?